The information of Preventing with Experts' pipeline is only aimed at veterinary medical professionals.

 Vaccine administration video

-THE MOST PRACTICAL TOOL TO CONTROL BOVINE BRUCELLOSIS
+MOST PRACTICAL VACCINE TO CONTROL BOVINE BRUCELLOSIS

-SUITABLE IN BOTH MASS VACCINATION
+SUITABLE IN BOTH MASS VACCINATION AND ERADICATION PROGRAMS